Zxu2002/MedicalImage/README.md

 This repository contains code, docs, report and graphs for the medical imaging coursework.

 ## Getting Started
+Note that all the command below should be run on the root level of the repository.
 ### Prerequisites

 - Python 3.9.6